aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/300-lab-03-functions.md

 weight: 300
 ---

+When creating a CloudFormation template, it's common to reference one CloudFormation resource from another.
+For example, if you have a security group, you need to know the ID of the VPC to attach the group to.
+This is a problem because the `VpcId` is only known when you deploy the VPC resource.

+How can you refer to values in your CloudFormation template that are only know at deployment?

+CloudFormation provides several built in functions that help with this problem.
+These can evaluate expressions in CloudFormation when being deployed.

+For example, it is often neccessary to refer to one CloudFormation resource in another resource using the function, `Fn::Ref`.
 AWS CloudFormation provides several built-in functions that help you manage your stacks.
 Use intrinsic functions in your templates to assign values to properties that are not available until runtime.

-In this Lab, you will use the `Ref` and `Fn::Join` functions to assign values to your EC2 resource properties.
+In this Lab, you will use the [`Fn::Ref`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) and [`Fn::Join`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-join.html) functions to assign values to your EC2 resource properties.

 {{% notice info %}}
 More functions, such as `Fn::Base64`, `Fn::FindInMap`, `Fn::GetAtt` and `Fn::Sub` will be introduced in the feature labs.